bellan/VVXAnalysis/README.md

 Recipe for the tree production step
 -----------------------------------

-- In a lxplus like environment, setup your area has for H->ZZ->4l analysis, following the recipe in https://github.com/CJLST/ZZAnalysis.
+- In a lxplus like environment, setup your area has for H --> ZZ --> 4l analysis, following the recipe in https://github.com/CJLST/ZZAnalysis.
 - I suggest to run ```git clone https://github.com/CJLST/ZZAnalysis.git ZZAnalysis``` into a ```tmp/``` area and copy the file ```checkout_539.csh``` into ```$CMSSW_BASE/src``` and from there run ./checkout_539.csh, making sure that no ```ZZAnalysis``` subsytem already exists.
 - Check-out the code from this repository.